 I have used several different playpens for my newbies but the technique is always the same: look but don’t touch.
 Water and feed should be made available to the birds in the playpen at all times.
 After the confinement period of approximately a week, provide the newbies with an opening from the playpen to venture out if and when they wish.
 They will stay close to the playpen and maintain a safe distance from the flock initially, but eventually they will become comfortable and begin mingling freely.
 It is normal for the existing flock members to make it clear to the newbies that they are in charge, however, there should never be excessive chasing, harassment, bullying, aggression or similar monkey business.
 If hostility is persistent, the newbies should be returned to the playpen for a few more days before trying again.

 The newest chicken tractor Mr. Chicken Chick built.
 Get the DIY instructions HERE!I hatched two different groups of chicks a few weeks apart and wanted The Littles to have a chance to spread their wings for a few days before letting them play with the big chicks.
 It’s safer that way and the older chicks became caretakers of the babies soon after being brought together.
 Hardware cloth inserted in the middle of the brooder provided proximity and safety for everyone.

 The dog kennel below is subdivided for two different age groups of chickens.
 The ‘teenage’ chickens will reside here for a week until being moved to the grow-out coop next door.
 When they are moved, I will close off the nest boxes for the first week or two, which will prevent anyone from hiding or sleeping in them and teach them to sleep on roosts as they should.
 When chickens get into the habit of sleeping in nest boxes they soil the nesting material where eggs will be laid.
-Good coop management leads to clean eggs.
+Good coop management and flock training leads to clean eggs.